-THOUSAND OAKS, Calif., Aug.
-25, 2015 /PRNewswire/ -- Amgen (NASDAQ: AMGN) today announced the submission of a New Drug Application (NDA) with the United States Food and Drug Administration (FDA) for etelcalcetide (formerly AMG 416) for the treatment of secondary hyperparathyroidism (SHPT) in patients with chronic kidney disease (CKD) on hemodialysis.
-If approved, etelcalcetide will be the first calcimimetic agent that can be administered intravenously at the end of the dialysis session.
+THOUSAND OAKS, Calif., Nov.
+6, 2015 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced that the U.S. Food and Drug Administration (FDA) has accepted for review Amgen's New Drug Application (NDA) for etelcalcetide (formerly AMG 416) for the treatment of secondary hyperparathyroidism (SHPT) in patients with chronic kidney disease (CKD) on hemodialysis.
+If approved, etelcalcetide will be the first calcimimetic agent that can be administered intravenously.

-"Secondary hyperparathyroidism is a serious, progressive disease that can lead to significant clinical consequences and is also associated with a high pill burden for patients," said Sean E. Harper, M.D., executive vice president of Research and Development at Amgen.
-"We look forward to working with regulatory authorities during the review process to bring this important treatment to market, helping to fill an unmet need for the many patients impacted by this disease."
+"We're pleased that the FDA has accepted our submission and look forward to advancing our conversations toward a potential approval in the U.S.," said Sean E. Harper, M.D., executive vice president of Research and Development at Amgen.
+"Etelcalcetide has a novel method of administration that has the potential to help fill an unmet need for the many patients impacted by secondary hyperparathyroidism."